NSW Climate and Energy Action

 2020 Energy Savings Scheme targets

-In December 2020, the NSW Government increased the existing energy savings targets of the ESS for the years 2022 to 2025 and set new targets for the years 2026 to 2050.
+In December 2020, the NSW Government increased the existing energy savings targets of the Energy Savings Scheme for the years 2022 to 2025 and set new targets for the years 2026 to 2050.

 2020 Energy Savings Scheme Statutory Review

-In April 2020, the Minister for Energy and Environment released the Energy Savings Scheme Draft Statutory Review and Energy Security Target and Safeguard consultation paper.
-Submissions closed in May and the Energy Savings Scheme Final Statutory Review Report 2020 was tabled in parliament in June 2020.
+In April 2020, the Minister for Energy and Environment released the Energy Savings Scheme Draft Statutory Review Energy Security Target and Safeguard consultation paper.
+Submissions closed in May 2020 and the Energy Savings Scheme Final Statutory Review Report 2020 was tabled in Parliament in June 2020.

-In 2014 and 2015, the NSW Government carried out a Statutory Review of the ESS and consulted on reforms.
-The ESS Statutory Review was completed in June 2015 and reforms to the scheme were introduced in October 2015.
-You can find out more about the review by reading the:
+In 2014 and 2015, the NSW Government carried out a Statutory Review of the Energy Savings Scheme and consulted on reforms.
+The Energy Savings Scheme Statutory Review was completed in June 2015 and reforms to the Scheme were introduced in October 2015.
+You can find out more about the Review by reading the: